joostvanwollingen/functional-monitoring-workshop/docs/15-MinMaxAverage.md

+- Build done, throws a random http 500 about once every 25 requests and random delays between 10 and 1500 milliseconds on every request.

-- Endpoint GET /basket
+- Endpoint GET /customers
-- Create a dashboard to show the amount of times a basket has been retrieved
+- Create a dashboard to show the amount of times customers are retrieved
 - Extend the dashboard to show the min, average and max duration of the basket call
-- Extend the dashboard to show the amount of failed calls (http 500) (fouten injecteren random?)
+- Extend the dashboard to show the amount of failed calls
-- Reboot, see reboot line?

 # Min, Max, Average